 Strategic collaborations are essential to improving the quality of and access to healthcare services for vulnerable populations.

-I recently attended the National Hispanic Medical Association (NHMA) annual conference in Washington, D.C.: "Conquering the Future: Clinicians Leading Latino Health Care".
+We recently attended the National Hispanic Medical Association (NHMA) annual conference in Washington, D.C.: "Conquering the Future: Clinicians Leading Latino Health Care".
 This interdisciplinary conference presents a unique forum for the health care industry, professional organizations, health care providers, local government, and Community Health Workers (CHW) to come together and examine health issues related to the state of Latino health care.

 Sessions focused on the intersection between social determinants of health and priority topics specifically aimed at addressing disparities among the Latino community.
 Some of these issues included: